Will Servers Soon Be A Thing Of The Past?

 And then of course there’s the way in which relying on cloud server systems that could be located largely anywhere in the world brings forth additional access/security risks given the constant and on-going transfer of data to and from the business/service provider.

-So when looked at from a strictly object of view, it’s clear that the apparent ‘death’ of the server as we know it today isn’t something that’s likely to happen for some time to come at least.
+So when looked at from a strictly object of view, it’s clear that the apparent ‘death’ of the server computer as we know it today isn’t something that’s likely to happen for some time to come at least.
 The cloud alternative as it exists right now is simply too imperfect to take over outright – particularly for those in business areas where performance, data security and consistent reliability cannot be compromised.